 The coping size I choose for these ramps was 2" outside diameter with a 1/8" thick wall.

 Tips on Cutting and Drilling Steel

 - If you buy your steel at the right place (e.g., Home Depot or Metal Supermarkets), they will cut your steel for you.
 All my steel pieces were cut for me.
 The only thing I had to do myself was drill holes in the coping and threshold.

-My advice to you if you don't have the proper tools is to bring your steel pieces to a steel fabrication shop in your area.
+- If you don't have the proper tools, my advice is to bring your steel pieces to a steel fabrication shop in your area.
 Or if you know someone who works in a place like that, have them help you out.

 - If you are going to attach the coping the way I've done it, there are going to be six holes in each piece of coping.
 That is a lot of drilling.
 To make this easier on myself, I gave my buddy the pieces so he could use the drill press at his work.

-That doesn't mean you have to do the same.
-It's possible to use a cordless drill with a couple of good drill bits to get the job done.
+- It's also possible to use a cordless drill with a couple of good drill bits to get the job done.

 8. Attach the Coping